+Question 28:

-$\stackrel{\bigcirc}{=}$ Question 32: Verify that the command plot(Calories ~ Grams, subset = Calories >= 100)
+Verify that the command

+plot(Calories ~ Grams, subset = Calories >= 100)

-plots just the upper cluster.
+Figure 6: Scatterplot of grams per serving predicting calories per serving plots just the upper cluster.
 What subset command using Grams instead of Calories will produce this same graphic?

-Question 33: Make a scatterplot with Crackers on the x axis and Calories on the y axis.
+Question 29: Make a scatterplot with Crackers on the x axis and Calories on the y axis.
 Does there appear to be any trends?

-Question 34: From your graph of Crackers versus Calories there is an "outlier" around (45,90).
-To identify that point in the data set can be done using the mouse.
+Question 30: From you graph of Crackers versus Calories there is an "outlier" around (45,90).
+To identify that in the data set can be done using the mouse.
 Type the command identify(Crackers, Calories, labels = Product)